xcupsilon/xcupsilon/README.md

 My name is Xiaocong, though usually I just go by Rain :)

 I am a college student majoring in CS & Graphics (DMD).
-Academically, I am really interested in the field of ML/AI, graphics, as well as astronomy and astrophysics.
+Academically, I am really interested in the field of computer graphics, both the technical and artist side.

 In my free time, I like to learn new skills and practice on existing ones.
 To unwind, I also like to play games and watch some cultural shows with my friends.
 Lastly, being an aspiring traveler, I dream to be able to travel the world sometimes and capture the beautiful things & memories with my camera.

 よろしくお願いします！